 Bank reconciliations shall be conducted in a timely manner (within 30 days) by the Treasurer's office or applicable county department and shall be initialed by the preparer.
-The reconciliation is reviewed and initialed by the Finance Director.
+The reconciliation is reviewed and initialed by a reviewerthe Finance Director, who is not the preparer.